Hamas says will kill hostages if Israeli attacks on Gaza civilians continue

 Major international airlines suspend flights to Israel amid war on Gaza

-Residential apartment blocks, hospitals, schools and a mosque have been among the sites attacked by Israeli jet fighters, artillery and drones, according to media reports and witnesses.
+Residential apartment blocks, hospitals, schools and a mosque have been among the sites attacked by Israeli fighter jets, artillery and drones, according to media reports and witnesses.

-Hamas spokesperson Abu Ubaida issued the threat on Monday to kill Israelis among the dozens held captive by the armed group.
+Hamas spokesperson Abu Ubaida issued the threat to kill Israelis from the dozens held captive by the armed group.
 He said an Israeli hostage would be killed for every Israeli bombing of a civilian house without warning.

 Israeli Foreign Minister Eli Cohen said more than 100 people were taken captive by Hamas during the deadly cross-border incursion over the weekend.

-As Israeli forces conducted intense retaliatory attacks on Gaza on Monday, Israel’s Defence Minister Yoav Gallant drew international condemnation by announcing a total blockade of the densely populated and besieged enclave, which home to 2.3 million people.
+As Israeli forces conducted intense retaliatory attacks on Gaza on Monday, Israel’s Defence Minister Yoav Gallant drew international condemnation by announcing a total blockade of the densely populated and besieged enclave, which is home to 2.3 million people.

-Gallant said Israel would impose a “complete siege” on Gaza: “No electricity, no food, no water, no gas – it’s all closed.”
+Gallant said Israel would impose a “complete siege” on Gaza.
+“No electricity, no food, no water, no gas – it’s all closed.”

 United Nations Secretary-General Antonio Guterres said he was “deeply distressed” by the siege announcement and warned that Gaza’s already dire humanitarian situation will now “only deteriorate exponentially”.

-Guterres also said some 137,000 people were taking shelter with UNRWA, the UN agency that provides essential services to Palestinians.
+Guterres also said some 137,000 people were taking shelter with the UN Relief and Works Agency for Palestinian Refugees (UNRWA) at schools across Gaza.

+UNRWA said on Tuesday that almost 190,000 people have been displaced in Gaza amid the Israeli attacks and the figure is expected to grow further as the violence intensifies.

+Nearly half a million people have also not received food rations this week in Gaza as UN food distribution centres have been forced to remain closed amid the Israeli onslaught, UNRWA said.

 Human Rights Watch said Israel’s total blockade on the necessities of life for everyday people in Gaza was a war crime.

-“Defense Minister Gallant’s statements are abhorrent,” Omar Shakir, Israel and Palestine Director at Human Rights Watch, said in a statement.
+“Defense Minister Gallant’s statements are abhorrent,” Omar Shakir, Israel and Palestine director at Human Rights Watch, said in a statement.

 “Depriving the population in an occupied territory of food and electricity is collective punishment, which is a war crime, as is using starvation as a weapon of war.
 The International Criminal Court should take note of this call to commit a war crime,” he said.